 Use the band and the circle-shaped piece of mail to estimate, how many rows fit in the distance from top to the equator.
 Once you know this and the number of expansions, that still have to be set, you can think about their distribution.
 I distribute them with intuition like shown in the graph.
 The expansion ring should keep a constant distance to each other within a row and in-between rows.
 So it won’t look like a seam.
 However, sometimes it is intended to look like a seam.

 At the forehead, you can connect the band to the weave and add more rows without expansions.
 Of course, you spare space for the face.
 You can attach the coif to the mail shirt or make a coif that can be completely taken off.
 In both

 * Remark: A band with a width of one row is longer than a band with a width of more rows, while both have the same number of rings per row!

 Update: This (older) article mainly covers the top part of a mail coif.
 Now there is more to learn about the face and neck areas.
-The full tutorial works with preshaped mail parts that are marked with colorful rings.
-So you have it easier to follow the 30-pages of instruction.
-You can get the complete kit here:
+The full PDF tutorial gives you patterns at hand for every step.
+So you have it easier to follow the 30 pages of instructions.
+You can get the advanced PDF tutorial here: